Guardian-Development/AWS_SA_Notes/Notes/EC2.md

     2. Instance Status Checks: checks that it can get traffic to the instance operating system.
 - Can't encrypt the default root device volumes provided by Amazon.
 Can use 3rd party software, or create your own AMI.
 Additional volumes can be encrypted.
 - Termination protection is turned off by default.
+## Security Groups
+- Security groups are virtual firewalls.
+- 1 EC2 instance can have multiple security groups assigned to it.
+- Inbound Rules: applied to packets going in to the EC2 instance.
+- Outbound Rules: applied to packets leaving the EC2 instance.
+- Any change to a security group is applied immediatly.
+- Security groups are stateful: anything you allow inbound will be automatically allowed outbound.
+Allow input traffic for TCP on port 80, automatically allows outbound TCP traffic on port 80.
+- Default security group allows all traffic on all ports to any other instance within the security group.
+- All inbound traffic is blocked by default.
+- All outbound traffic is allowed by default.
+- You can have any number of EC2 instances within a Security Group.
+- You can only specify allow rules, you cannot specify deny rules.